Sian Appleyard

 Vicky Swift

-Vicky Swift is the designer and maker behind Rescue and Revive.
-She is based in Fareham, Hampshire.
-She uses a combination of vintage cutlery, driftwood, broken china and reclaimed stained glass to create collections of unique eco friendly pieces.
-These include her range of handmade upcycled cutlery birds, fish and dolphins.
+Vicky Swift is the designer and maker based in Stubbington, Hampshire.
+She uses a combination of vintage cutlery, driftwood, and reclaimed stained glass to hand craft collections of unique eco friendly up-cycled sculptures, including her range of handmade upcycled cutlery birds, fish and dolphins.
+Sustainability has been at the heart of Vicky’s work for over 20 years.

 Harriet Wesley